 - Mix together all the dry ingredients

-- Add the almond butter, olive oil, vanilla and maple syrup and toss together, adding a little more olive oil as needed.
+- Add the olive oil, vanilla extract, maple syrup, and egg white and stir to combine, adding a little more olive oil as needed.

-- Bake for 12 minutes, then take out and toss and return the pan to the oven, this time with the back of the pan in front and bake for an additional 10 minutes, checking often.
+- Bake for 15 minutes, then take out and toss and return the pan to the oven, this time with the back of the pan in front and bake for an additional 10 to 15 minutes, checking often.

 Let cool and enjoy!
 Serve on yogurt or ice cream as a topping or with ice-cold milk!
 Place any remainder in an airtight jar and keep for about a week.

-Keywords: granola, homemade, breakfast, snack. healthy breakfast, toppings
+Keywords: granola, maple granola, homemade, breakfast, snack. healthy breakfast, toppings